Skip to content

 Consider alternatives if you need:

-• Lower costs for smaller teams: Remofirst ($199 per employee) or Multiplier ($400 per employee) offer significant savings if budget is your main concern.
+• Lower costs for smaller teams: Providers like Remofirst ($199 per employee) offer significant savings if budget is your main concern.

 • More self-service features: Pebl prioritizes service over automation, so tech-forward companies wanting advanced self-service tools might prefer platforms with stronger product features.